risk-first/website/menagerie/Complexity-Risk.md

 I'm not an expert in physics, _at all_, and so there is every chance that I am pushing this analogy too hard.
 But, substituting quarks and gluons for pieces of software we can (in a very handwaving-y way) say that more complex software has more **interactions** going on, and therefore has more mass than simple software.

+If we want to move _fast_ we need simple codebases.

 The reason I am labouring this analogy is to try and make the point that [Complexity Risk](Complexity-Risk) is really fundamental:

  - [Feature Risk](Feature-Risk):  like **money**.